swiftlang/swift/docs/proposals/Inplace.rst

 Assignment Methods and Operators In Protocols
 =============================================

-The presence of an ``@assignment`` signature in the protocol implies the corresponding non-assignment signature is available.
-An ``@assignment`` method in a protocol generates two witness table slots, one for each version of the implied pair.
-If the ``@assignment`` signature is provided in the protocol, any corresponding non-``@assignment`` signature is ignored.
+The presence of a ``=method`` signature in the protocol implies that the corresponding non-assignment signature is available.
+Declaring ``=method`` in a protocol generates two witness table slots, one for each method of the implied pair.
+If the ``=method`` signature is provided in the protocol, any corresponding non-assignment ``method`` signature is ignored.
 A type can satisfy the protocol requirement by providing either or both members of the pair; a thunk for the missing member of the pair is generated as needed.

-When only the non-``@assignment`` member of a pair appears in the protocol, it generates only one witness table slot.
+When only the non-assignment ``method`` member of a pair appears in the protocol, it generates only one witness table slot.
 The assignment signature is implicitly available on existentials and archetypes, with the usual implicitly-generated semantics.